 Also, a 2013 study published in London’s International Journal of Obesity reported that 2-year-olds who drank coffee, or even tea, had three times the chances of being obese by the time they attend kindergarten, also increasing their risk of type 1 diabetes.
 And, the American Association of Poison Control Centers has reported roughly 1,200 cases a year of caffeine toxicity in children younger than age 6.

-“I am seeing many more families coming into the office with everyone holding some sort of caffeinated beverage,” says Baystate Children’s Hospital pediatrician Dr. John O’Reilly.
+“I am seeing many more families coming into the office with everyone holding some sort of caffeinated beverage,” said Baystate Children’s Hospital pediatrician Dr. John O’Reilly.
 “The parents stop at a coffee shop to get a hot coffee for themselves, while the kids come out with colorful caffeine and sugar-loaded smoothie drinks.
 Like many products marketed to children, the colors and the taste are appealing, but the amount of sugar and calories hidden within them could lead to obesity and metabolic problems as they grow older.”

 Who hasn’t heard a friend or someone else say that their “heart is racing” or they “have the jitters” from drinking too much coffee?